 Sugar Glider Facts

-- The Sugar Glider is a small and rather adorable species of flying marsupial.
-Despite a resemblance, it has no relationship to flying squirrels but is actually a type of possum.
+- Firstly, the term Sugar Glider names a small and quite adorable species of flying marsupial.
+Despite a slight resemblance, it has no relationship to flying squirrels but actually remains a type of possum.

-- The common name for this adorable animal derives from two factors.
-The first is its tendency to glide through the air, while the other is its affinity for sugary foods during the winter.
+- Secondly, the common name for this remarkable animal actually derives from two factors.
+The first is its tendency to glide through the air, while the other remains its affinity for sugary foods during the winter.

-- Despite a reduction of indigenous habitat, its numbers thankfully appear to be remaining steady.
-For this reason, the IUCN has listed it as a Species of Least Concern.
+- Despite a reduction of indigenous habitat, its numbers thankfully appear to be continuing to remain steady.
+For this reason, the IUCN has listed the Sugar Glider as a Species of Least Concern on its Red List.

-- These precious little creatures have proven themselves to be extremely resilient to change.
-For the moment, the animal appears to be able to survive in small, isolated patches of forest.
+- Further, these fabulous small creatures have proven themselves to be extremely resilient to change.
+That’s because, for the moment, the animal appears to be able to survive in small, isolated patches of forest.

 Sugar Glider Physical Description

-The Sugar Glider has a thin, elongated body shape, similar to a squirrel, thus often leading to the common confusion many people experience.
+Perhaps most notably, the Sugar Glider has a thin, elongated body shape.
+This gives it a shape similar to that of a squirrel.
+This coincidental physical resemblance often leads to the common confusion many people experience.

-Sexual Dimorphism appears in this species, with males typically being slightly larger than females.
-Females average 12 in (30.5 cm) in body length, yet males reach roughly 13 in (33 cm) in total size.
+Sexual Dimorphism also appears in this species, like many others.
+In its case, males typically grow slightly larger than females.
+Females average 12 in (30.5 cm) in body length.
+But males reach roughly 13 in (33 cm) in total size.

 In addition, the tail grows relatively long and partially prehensile, like many possums, and the fur develops thick and soft.
 In color, individuals typically present a combination of blue-gray, yellow, and tan on the back and sides.

-The underbelly also typically has a cream color, while a large black stripe generally appears from the nose to midway down the length of the back.
+The natural coloring of the Sugar Glider also present a striking image.
+That’s because its underbelly typically has a cream color.
+Meanwhile, a large black stripe generally appears from the nose to midway down the length of the back.

-The eyes also remain large and set far apart, and a thin membrane extends from each front foot to each hind foot.
-When extended, this allows the animal to glide from branch to branch.
+Furthermore, the eyes also remain large and set far apart.
+In addition, a thin membrane extends from each front foot to each hind foot.
+When extended, this membrane allows the animal to glide from branch to branch.

 - Kingdom: Animalia